Richard J. Schonberger

 Let's Fix It!

-Richard Schonberger, Ph.D., is president of Schonberger & Associates of Seattle, providing seminars and advisory services to industrial and service organizations worldwide.
-He is author of over 170 articles and papers, a 12-volume video set, several books, including:
+Richard Schonberger, Ph.D., is an independent researcher and author based in Bellevue, WA (Seattle area).
+He is author of more than 200 articles and papers, a 12-volume video set, and several books including:

 And from Free Press imprint of Simon & Schuster: